RyanSieglerKX/tutorials/KDB-X/Modules/kurl_REST.md

 In this tutorial, we'll build a complete data pipeline:
 1. 🌐 Fetch data from public APIs using **KURL**
 2. ☁️ Upload market data to Google Cloud Storage
-3. 📥 Download and parse CSV data into kdb+ tables
+3. 📥 Download and parse CSV data into KDB-X tables
 4. 🚀 Expose analytics as REST APIs
 5. 🧪 Test our APIs with real requests